DhruvHarani1/DevPain-AI/server/ai_prompt.md

 - **Hinglish Mode**: "Yeh line ek variable banati hai..."

 #### 3. Logic Flow
-- Explain how data moves through the code.
-- "First, we take the input.
-Then, we check if it's empty.
-If not, we update the counter..."
+- Return an **Array of Strings**.
+- Each string is a distinct step in the execution.
+- Example: ["User inputs data", "System validates input", "Output is printed"]

-#### 4. Issues / Bad Practices
+#### 4. Problems / Bad Practices
+- Return an **Array of Strings**.
+- Each string is a distinct issue or warning.
+- Example: ["Variable 'x' is unused", "Potential null pointer exception"]
 - Be gentle but firm.
 - Check for: Bad variable names (e.g., `x`, `temp`), inefficient loops ($O(n^2)$), missing validation, or security risks.